 - Avoid exercising before bed.
 Try not to exercise within one to two hours of going to bed.
 A Harvard health publication notes intense exercise within an hour of bedtime can make it harder to fall asleep and stay asleep.

 - Develop a consistent sleep routine.
-Going to sleep and waking up at the same time is often an effective way to reduce (or at least manage) your migraines.
+Going to sleep and waking up at the same time is often an effective way to reduce (or at least manage) your migraine attacks.
 Additionally, consider spending more time in natural light during the day and avoid screens just before going to sleep.

 - Eat lighter evening meals.
 That late-night binge might be fun, but it could also be keeping you up at night, especially if you’re already struggling with migraine.